El Sexto Sentido: Production and release

 Thalía was the executive producer of album and most songs are in Spanish but includes some versions of her songs in English.
 El Sexto Sentido was the most expensive album during its release in Latin American and Thalía set a record for the largest number of interviews granted to an electronic medium, Televisa.
 The album was produced by Colombian producer, Estefano.
 The album was recorded in different countries like Brazil, where the percussions were played and Argentina where various songs were recorded with an orchestra of strings and arrangement with the bandoneon.
 The bases of the songs were made in Miami.
 In New York they recorded the vocals and the mixings were done in Puerto Rico.
-The first single "Amar sin ser amado" was recorded in Buenos Aires and it has several remixes.
+The first single "Amar sin ser amada" was recorded in Buenos Aires and it has several remixes.

 El Sexto Sentido is a primarily Latin pop and dance-pop album with slight influences of R&B. It contains some ballads (like "Un alma sentenciada" or "Olvídame"), pop songs (like "Un sueño para dos"), a pop rock/tango song ("Amar sin ser amada"), and Latin dance songs (like "Seducción" and "No me voy a quebrar").
 She also covered "Amor Prohibido", which belongs to the fellow Latina Selena, Thalía performed the song Live on Selena ¡VIVE! concert in 2005 and "24,000 Besos", a 1960s Italian hit by Adriano Celentano.
 On the other hand, El Sexto Sentido Re+Loaded (a reissue of this album) included the bachata-ballad styled song "No, no, no" featuring American singer Anthony "Romeo" Santos.
 Lyrically, it talks about the loss of a loved one as in "Olvídame", optimism as in "No Me Voy a Quebrar", fun as in "Seducción" and even to an extremely sensual point in "Sabe Bien".

 According to Diana Rodriguez which was the marketing director for Spanish-speaking artists from EMI Latin America the album was the company's most expensive and parallel release at the time, it was treated as an EMI priority and was released simultaneously in United States, Latin America and Japan.

 Four singles were released from the album.
 The lead single, "Amar sin ser amada", is a song that instantly impressed the female audience, thus peaking at the first positions on the charts of Latin America and some European countries.
 The next three singles, "Un alma sentenciada", "Seducción" and "Olvídame" became moderate hits on the charts.
+Even though the song "24,000 Besos" was not released as a single it peak at #83 in Romania.